Fear2o/VulnSpectre/README.md

 ### For Debian-based GNU/Linux Distributions (Kali, Ubuntu, etc.)

-To use VunlSpectre on Linux, run the following commands in the terminal:
+To use VulnSpectre on Linux, run the following commands in the terminal:
 ```bash
 sudo apt install git
 git clone https://github.com/Fear2o/VunlSpectre